gokseninyuksel/Functional_programming_sorting_algorithms/README.md

 # Functional_programming_sorting_algorithms
-Famous sorting algorithms implemented in scala, using functional programming framework
+Famous sorting algorithms implemented in scala, using functional programming framework.

+By introducing the implicit variables, lists with specific types can be sorted easily.

 # Bubble Sort